Create Goal Rulesets

 LeadSquared ACE

-Unpublish a Ruleset when you don’t want managers to use it to create future goals.
-When a Ruleset is unpublished it no longer appears in the create goals form.
+Unpublish a Ruleset when you don’t want managers to use it to create future Goals, Incentives, and Leaderboards.
+When a Ruleset is unpublished it no longer appears in the create Goals, Incentives, and Leaderboard form.

-The Goals that are already using the Ruleset will freeze –
+The Goals, Incentive Program, and Leaderboards that are already using the Ruleset will freeze –

-• The achievement calculation for these goals will stop – achievements for subsequent goal cycles won’t be calculated.
+• The achievement calculation for them will stop – achievements for subsequent cycles won’t be calculated.

 • Previous data will still be visible.